Kajang–Seremban Highway

-The E21 Kajang–Seremban Highway, also known as the KASEH (Lebuhraya Kajang–Seremban) or LEKAS Highway, is an expressway in Malaysia connecting Kajang, Selangor to Seremban, Negeri Sembilan.
+The E21 Kajang–Seremban Highway, commonly known as the KASEH Highway (or LEKAS, from Lebuhraya Kajang–Seremban), is a Malaysian expressway linking Kajang in Selangor to Seremban in Negeri Sembilan.

-Speed limits along the route vary.
-Most sections of the highway have a speed limit of up to 110 km/h (68 mph), while certain stretches, such as those between Setul and Paroi, are restricted to 80 km/h (50 mph).
+Speed limits vary along the route.
+Most sections permit speeds of up to 110 km/h, while certain stretches, such as those between Setul and Paroi, are restricted to 80 km/h.

 Overview

-The Kajang–Seremban Highway has a total length of 44.3 kilometers (27.5 mi).
-It crosses through several Malaysian towns, including Semenyih, Pajam, Mantin, and Temiang.
-It is also connected to the Seremban Inner Ring Road.
+The Kajang–Seremban Highway has a total length of 44.3 km.
+It passes through several Malaysian towns, such as Semenyih, Pajam, Mantin, and Temiang and also connects to the Seremban Inner Ring Road.
 The highway redistributes traffic flow from other heavily congested expressways, including the North–South Expressway Southern Route and the Kuala Lumpur–Seremban Expressway.

 The highway project has progressed through multiple stages of completion: